 Rumors have spread about refuge safe from flesh-eating beasts.
 This is an online comic about two pine martens named Rask and Quanaq, and their journey through the dangerous forest to seek this place of safety.

 This comic brings to light the harsh realities of nature, and how prey and predator must coexist.
 Teagan is an amazing artist, and her semi-anthropomorphic pine marten, badger and wolverine characters are some of the most accurately depicted you’ll find in fiction.

 (6) The Redwall series (22 books and 2 picture books) by Brian Jacques

 Many are familiar with the Redwall book series.
-There are numerous mustelids about, but only badgers and otters are considered good creatures; while stoats, weasels, ferrets, polecats, wolverines and sables are always villains.
+There are numerous mustelids about, but only badgers and otters are considered good creatures; while stoats, least weasels (simply refereed to as “weasels” by the author), ferrets, polecats, wolverines and sables are always villains.
 Though these books have their merits, they’re not for everyone due to their black and white nature of what is good or evil.

 (7) The Star Current series (2 books) by Michael Andrew McDonald

 This is an ongoing series taking place in a world where anthropomorphic creatures embark on a voyage to new worlds.

 (8) The Welkin Weasels series (6 books) by Garry Kilworth